Discover more from Visual Storytelling Newsletter

 Things I’ve Noticed

-In essence, it’s a full-blown nostalgia fest to keep your mind busy as a way to ease in into the new situation.
+In essence, it’s a full-blown nostalgia fest to keep your mind busy as a way to ease into the new situation.

-During that week I’ve noticed several things that made me wonder about how grief storytelling is addressed today and how it could possibly evolve with AI’s help.
+During that week I’ve noticed several things that made me wonder about how grief storytelling is addressed today and how it could evolve with AI’s help.

 The Time Tunnel Effect